jbirnick/typst-headcount/README.md

 1. For the numbering of your counter, you have to use `dependent-numbering(...)`.

-   - `dependent-numbering(style, level: 1)` (needs `context`)
+   - `dependent-numbering(style, levels: 1, pad-zeros: true)` (needs `context`)

-     Is a replacement for the `numbering` function, with the difference that it precedes any counter value with `level` many values of the heading counter.
+     Is a replacement for the `numbering` function, with the difference that it precedes any counter value with `levels` many values of the heading counter.

    ```typ
    #import "@preview/headcount:0.1.0": *